vishmimoney/Chat-App/README.md

 ## Potential Improvements

-* Proper user authentication with proper session management.
+* User authentication with proper session management.
 The current implementation uses only client-side cookies for user identification.
 * Data persistence (Chat history, Logged in users etc.)
 * Implement the capability to have multiple chat rooms
+* Provide user logout capability.
+This will be required when a proper user authentication mechanism is implemented.
+* Edit message (If necessary)
+* Delete message capability can be enhanced to provide capability to remove (hide) other users' messages only from logged in user's chat window.
+In the current implementation users can only delete the messages they have sent.